inrupt/etl-tutorial/README.md

    End-2-End tests, and/or the full ETL process itself).

-We can now configure this local environment file in various ways, and re-run our End-2-End test suites to understand all the variations of ETL possible.
+We can now configure this local environment file in various ways, and re-run our End-2-End test suites to understand all the possible mix-and-match variations of ETL.

 ### Loading into a triplestore

-If you are already familiar with triplestores, then perhaps the easiest option initially is to simply create a new repository in your favorite triplestore and provide that repository's SPARQL update endpoint to our local environment file.
+If you are already familiar with triplestores, then perhaps the easiest option initially is to simply create a new repository in your favorite triplestore and provide that repository's SPARQL update endpoint in your local environment file.

 If you are not already familiar with triplestores, you can safely ignore this